sagiK11/Fitness-Badge-Android/README.md

 automatically.

-Currently PE teachers record their student's performance using pen and paper, they then input this data to the computer, and lastly use various softwares (usually Microsoft Excel) to calculate their student's scores.
+Currently PE teachers record their student's performance using pen and paper, they then input this data to the computer, and lastly use various software products (usually Microsoft Excel) to calculate their student's scores.
 This process is grossly inefficient.
 This app empowers the user to: